• Menu

 Weminuche Wilderness Area sign.
 Photo by: Scrubhiker

 There are 14 other excellent hikes located within the rugged Weminuche Wilderness that range from moderately difficult treks to intensely challenging trails you can’t complete in a day or without experience.
-The Elk Park Train Stop offers insanely gorgeous elevated views, but is 36 miles long and takes at least three to four days to complete.
+The Elk Park Train Stop offers insanely gorgeous elevated views but is 36 miles long and takes at least three to four days to complete.

 Lake Fork Creek Trail

 Featuring a river and a diverse range of captivating landscapes, the Lake Fork Creek Trail is located 40 minutes north of Pagosa Springs.
-It passes through a vast burn area, but also through lush forests and atop high view-filled mountains.
+It passes through a vast burn area, but also through lush forests and atop high-view-filled mountains.
 At just four miles long, this moderately challenging trail delivers excellent views with enough difficulty and scenery to reward experienced hikers.

 Sheep Creek Hot Springs

-Depending on when you visit, this area features natural hot springs pools that reviews claim reach temperatures of 110-130 degrees.
+Depending on when you visit, this area features natural hot springs pools that claim to reach temperatures of 110-130 degrees.
 It’s somewhat of a popular destination for obvious reasons, but you’ll be able to snag a pool to yourself if you show up early or on a weekday.
 But even if you don’t, it’s a gorgeous place to hike because of Sheep Creek and its tree-filled surroundings.

 Those are some of the favorite hikes in the Pagosa Springs region.
 Check out these awesome hikes by South Fork to the east, or these trails near Durango to the west.